Verity is a Physics with Teaching (Bsc Hons) graduate with years of experience in the classroom and a passion for delivering education.

 This evidence supports the decision by School A to provide breakfast to pupils.
 It would be reasonable to assert that School A would report a higher community feeling within their school as the breakfast club would allow learners of various ages to interact rather than feeling segregated into cliques.
 The results cited earlier, however, do state that the best results were achieved when a hot meal at lunchtime is guaranteed.
 Therefore, schools such as School A can get the best results from their breakfast club schemes by perhaps providing a free lunch for pupils who attend breakfast club, this would also provide an incentive for students to stay in school for the full school day.

-Woods & Brighouse (2013) write that a crucial part of a school’s purpose and culture is to do their best to narrow the attainment gap between students from affluent and non-affluent areas, despite how difficult a task it may be in some areas.
+Woods & Brighouse (2013) write that a crucial part of a school’s purpose and culture is to do its best to narrow the attainment gap between students from affluent and non-affluent areas, despite how difficult a task it may be in some areas.
 It may be said that School A is fulfilling this purpose as a breakfast club reduces any gap in performance between students from affluent and non-affluent areas since students from non-affluent areas are not disadvantaged by not having a breakfast meal.

 The Inclusion of Students With Social, Emotional and Behavioural Difficulties in Common Social Settings

 The third method observed was a nurture group for first-year students.
-The nurture group consisted of a small group of students who had trouble with social interaction, either as a result of a physical or non-physical impairment or difficulty, or due to confidence issues stemming from multiple, various causes.
+The nurture group consisted of a small group of students who had trouble with social interaction, either as a result of a physical or non-physical impairment or difficulty or due to confidence issues stemming from multiple, various causes.
 The nurture group would meet at least once a week and various activities would take place, including but not limited to; talking about problems which worried them, playing games together, sharing art, sharing accomplishments and putting into practise ‘politeness’ (e.g. remembering to say please and thank you).

 Rutter & Smith (1997) found that students who suffer from social, emotional and behavioural difficulties (SEBD) have great difficulty in engaging with the schooling experience and can if left without intervention, experience deterioration of their mental state as they get older.
 Cooper & Tiknaz (2007) posit that nurture groups in schools combat the issues found by Rutter & Smith (1997) by reducing and (if possible) removing these barriers presented by their SEBD, improving interpersonal interactions, and as a result having a positive influence on whole school morale.
 This evidence supports the decision of School A to set up the nurture group and provides a clear and key aim for the group.

 A specific issue that was dealt with by the nurture group was the issue of bullying.
 A student who may have experienced a form of bullying was able to discuss with the group their experience and, guided by a teacher, the other students would offer advice and support.
-This allows students who are experiencing bullying to voice their concerns in a more relaxed environment and gives students the opportunity have their opinions respected; these both raise confidence and provide a safe space for students who may feel as though they do not have one elsewhere (Howie & Dawn, 2008).
+This allows students who are experiencing bullying to voice their concerns in a more relaxed environment and gives students the opportunity to have their opinions respected; these both raise confidence and provide a safe space for students who may feel as though they do not have one elsewhere (Howie & Dawn, 2008).

 Students who suffered from outbursts of uncontrolled anger were also able to benefit from the nurture group.
 These students were taught ways of controlling their anger and expressing their feelings in a less destructive manner, they were able to practise friendly interactions with other students who understood their difficulties.
 Teachers were also able to use the nurture group to establish a clear routine, which reduces any unexpected stimulus that may lead to aggression or tantrums (Boxall & Lucas, 2010).